 The Keane Wonder Mine, discovered in 1904, was the first major strike in the area.
 It would also end up being the longest lived camp and the only successful mine in the entire Funeral Mountain region.

 Jack Keane had been prospecting with a partner in the Death Valley area since the late 1890s.
 It was 1904 that he would make the discovery that would become the famous Keane Wonder mine.
 The location of the mine was on a steep ledge high in the Funeral Range - a difficult location in both terrain and climate.

-Keane would need capital to open his mine, and in 1905 he was able to secure funds from an investor in Ballarat.
+Keane needed capital to open his mine, and in 1905 he was able to secure funds from an investor in Ballarat.

 Keane and his partner were able to keep the mine producing at a basic level until August 1906 when the operation was purchased by a San Francisco company led by Homer Wilson, an experienced miner from the Mother Lode mines of California.

 Development of the Keane Wonder Mine by Homer Wilson